-ISTA will provide certification of successful laboratory testing if the tests are performed (1) in accordance with a current ISTA Test Procedure or Project, (2) in an ISTA-Certified laboratory, and (3) for a company or organization (manufacturer, shipper, etc.) who is an ISTA member.
+ISTA will provide certification of successful laboratory testing if the tests are performed (1) in accordance with a current ISTA Test Procedure or Project (or ASTM D4169), (2) in an ISTA-Certified laboratory, and (3) for a company or organization (manufacturer, shipper, etc.) who is an ISTA member.
 In order to determine pass/fail, documented acceptance criteria for both package and contents must be provided to the laboratory prior to testing.
+(Certification is also available to NMFTA members who pass the appropriate test for their particular product)